guikarai/LinuxONE-crypto-utils/part1.md

-## Part I - Enabling Linux to use the Hardware
+# Enabling Linux to use the Hardware
 #### CPACF Enablement verification
 A Linux on IBM Z user can easily check whether the Crypto Enablement feature is installed and which algorithms are supported in hardware.
 Hardware-acceleration for DES, TDES,